-The module mark to 1dp is rounded to a whole number.
-The pass mark for a module is 40%.
+The pass mark for a module is 40.0%.
 A module can only be passed if the minimum mark requirement for the assessment elements has also been met.
+Pass/Fail elements must be passed.

 No compensation is permitted between the module marks.